macxcool/CovenantOPC_Operations/CovenantOPC_ServiceProcedures.md

 - **Blank** the projector using the *Show Black* button or the '.' key on the keyboard.

-### when the *speaker* is speaking by himself
+### when the *speaker* is speaking *by himself*

-- Make sure the pulpit mic. is turned on by switching the receiver on top of the podium to channel **2**
+- Make sure the pulpit mic. is enabled by switching the receiver on top of the podium to channel **2**

 ### when the *congregation* is singing or speaking

-- Make sure the pulpit mic. is turned off by switching the receiver to channel **1**
+- Make sure the pulpit mic. is turned off by switching the receiver to channel **1** or **3**

+### when items for prayer are requested

+- Keep an eye on the text channel so that people can make requests there.
+Pass them on to the person who will be praying

 \newpage